 Psoriasis and Chinese Medicine

 Western medicine has yet to clearly identify the cause of psoriasis, but evidence is growing that psoriasis is likely caused by systemic factors including immune system factors and stress factors; this new view is quickly replacing the view of psoriasis as a simple genetically-based skin disorder where cells reproduce unchecked.
 In Chinese medicine all disorders have root organ-level imbalances; the immune system is just one of the systems and strategies recognized by Chinese medicine.
 One key belief in Chinese medicine is that skin disorders that are suppressed with medication go deeper in to the body causing more menacing health problems; possibly psoriatic arthritis in this case.
-Because psoriasis is considered a chronic internal disease, it requires many months of daily acupressure, topical remedy application, and restorative tonic herbs before the condition is brought under control.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply the Metal Element Acupressure Stick to Acupressure Point Large Intestine 11